 I hope this email finds you well.
 My name is MyName, and I am a PhD student in Microbiology at the University of Illinois.
 I’m currently in the process of exploring career options, and I’m very interested in learning more about science policy.
 I am very impressed by your work connecting scientists with legislators, which I learned about from an article in the Washington Post.
 I would love a chance to hear more about what you do and how you got where you are.

 Would you be available to talk for 20 minutes sometime in the coming weeks?
-If so, I am generally available to meet in person, by phone, or by Skype Mondays 10am-3pm, Tuesdays anytime, Wednesdays from 4pm-8pm, Thursdays 11am-3pm, or Fridays 3pm-8pm.
+If so, I am generally available to meet in person, by phone, or by Zoom on Mondays 10am-3pm, Tuesdays anytime, Wednesdays from 4pm-8pm, Thursdays 11am-3pm, or Fridays 3pm-8pm (all times Central).

 Thanks so much for considering my request!